sunny-kim-92/light-musings/content/posts/amici/amici.md

 <br></br>

 There are a number of surprising alignments of political ideology among the scores.
 Iowa, a state in which the Republican Party holds complete state-wide (Governor, State Senate, State House) control and one that voted for Donald Trump in 2016, has positive scores with a number of Democratic states.
 Perhaps one function of this is Tom Miller, Iowa’s Attorney General.
 He has held the office since 1995, weathering multiple electoral shifts on both the national and state levels to win nine straight Attorney General elections.
 His 24 years at the position is the longest continuous service among the 50 states.
-(Interestingly, the Attorney General with the second-longest active streak, Jim Hood of Mississippi, is also a Democrat in a more consistently Republican state.)
+Interestingly, the Attorney General with the second-longest active streak, Jim Hood of Mississippi, is also a Democrat in a consistently Republican state.

 Notably, in addition to a general correlation between justices and like-minded states, there is a broad trend of lower scores for liberal justices than those of conservative justices.
 This is perhaps a function of the conservative justices’ more favorable view towards federalism and the rights of states.
 Such cases prompt a larger, more unified response from states, and in turn provides a noticeable aggregate impact on the state-justice data.

+<br></br>

+*References*

+*Programs developed for data collection can be found at www.github.com/sunny-kim-92/amici-link*

+*www.scotusblog.com*

+*www.ballotopedia.org*